Fiserv/Commerce-Hub/docs/Resources/Guides/Payeezy/Payeezy-Migration-ExtendedFeaturesFraud.md

 In Payeezy, Velocity Controls are applied to Tagged Pre-Auth Completion/Capture; in Commerce Hub they are not.

-In Payeezy, Velocity Controls are not applied to Tagged Refunds; in Commerce Hub they are.

-The Cumulative Amount Velocity Controls are only checked against the totals of previously approved transactions.
+The Cumulative Amount Velocity Controls are only checked against the totals of previously approved transactions only (default).

 ---